graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise an error should be thrown.
-In either case, the input object literal or unordered map should not contain any entries with names not defined by a field of this input object type, otherwise an error should be thrown.
+The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise an error must be thrown.
+In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise an error must be thrown.

-The result of coercion is an unordered map with an entry for each field both defined by the input object type and provided with a value.
-If the value {null}
+The result of coercion is an unordered map with an entry for each field both defined by the input object type and for which a value exists.
+The resulting map is constructed with the following rules:

-was provided, an entry in the coerced unordered map must exist for that field.
+* If no value is provided for a defined input object field and that field definition provides a default value, the default value should be used.
+If no default value is provided and the input object field's type is non-null, an error should be thrown.
+Otherwise, if the field is not required, then no entry is added to the coerced unordered map.

+* If the value {null} was provided for an input object field, and the field's type is not a non-null type, an entry in the coerced unordered map is given the value {null}.
 In other words, there is a semantic difference between the explicitly provided value {null} versus having not provided a value.

-The value of each entry in the coerced unordered map is the result of input coercion of the value provided for that field for the type of the field defined by the input object type
+* If a literal value is provided for an input object field, an entry in the coerced unordered map is given the result of coercing that value according to the input coercion rules for the type of that field.

-Any non-nullable field defined by the input object type which does not have a corresponding entry in the original value, or is represented by a variable which was not provided a value, or for which the value {null} was provided, an error should be thrown.
+* If a variable is provided for an input object field, the runtime value of that variable must be used.
+If the runtime value is {null} and the field type is non-null, a field error must be thrown.
+If no runtime value is provided, the variable definition's default value should be used.
+If the variable definition does not provide a default value, the input object field definition's default value should be used.

 Following are examples of input coercion for an input object type with a `String` field `a` and a required (non-null) `Int!` field `b`: